Diagon: A Programmable Testbed for AI-Agent Cognitive Labor Markets: Experimental Setup

-\paragraph{Two-layer architecture.} Each agent is implemented as a Claude Code process~\citep{anthropic2025claudecode} and split into a persistent \emph{Trader} and ephemeral \emph{Workers}, mirroring the principal--agent structure in contract theory~\citep{holmstrom1979moral}.
-The Trader is a long-lived process that reasons with its own model family and persists across rounds.
-Each round the arena rewrites the Trader's context with its current balance and bilateral reputation; the Trader also maintains two forms of persistent state: a \emph{belief} (or \emph{soul})---a free-text strategic disposition that the agent updates each round---and a native cross-round \emph{memory} provided by the Claude Code framework, which the agent reads and writes autonomously to record market observations across rounds.
-The Trader makes all strategic decisions described in \S\ref{sec:protocol} and, when a contract is won, spawns a Worker subagent to execute the task.
+The market contains 25 agents drawn evenly from five models: DeepSeek v3.2, GLM 4.7 Flash, Gemini 3.1 flash-lite, GPT 5.4 Nano, Claude Haiku 4.5.
+Each model has 5 agents assigned to one of five skills: coding and engineering, data science, document and finance, data querying, or web and media.
+Each skill contains relevant instructions, documentation, and helper scripts for relevant tasks~\citep{li2026skillsbench}.
+Skills should be private and non-transferable across agents, modeling real-world scenario in which entities hold specialized private capabilities.
+Each agent is implemented as a Claude Code framework inheriting its built-in functionality\cite{anthropic2025claudecode}.

-Workers are temporary tool-using subagents spawned per contract---an \emph{agent-as-a-tool} pattern~\citep{openaiagents2025,googlesubagents2025} in which the Trader delegates cognitive labour to a subprocess that operates in an isolated sandbox with full tool access.
-To ensure reproducible execution quality across experiments, Workers use the framework's native model tiers (Haiku~4.5, Sonnet~4.6, Opus~4.6) at different reasoning effort levels; the Trader selects both the tier and the effort, then injects matching skill packages before the Worker executes independently.
+To support long-term planning, the Agent maintains two forms of persistent state: a strategic belief state (a free-text self-reflection updated each round dynamically) and a native cross-round memory provided by the Claude Code framework, which the agent reads and writes autonomously to record market observations.
+All agents start with an identical endowment and empty reputation histories.